Codecademy/docs/content/python/concepts/strings/terms/isalnum/isalnum.md

 ---
 Title: '.isalnum()'
-Description: ''Returns True if all the characters in a given string are alphanumeric.'
+Description: 'Returns True if all the characters in a given string are alphanumeric.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'